Consensys/quorum/docs/Permissioning/Permissioning apis.md

 }]
 ```
 #### quorumPermission.getOrgDetails
-This returns the list of accounts, nodes, roles, sub organizations linked to an organization
+This returns the list of accounts, nodes, roles, and sub organizations linked to an organization
-* Input: idrganization or sub organization id
+* Input: organization id or sub organization id
-* Output: list of all accounts, roles, nodes and sub orgs
+* Output: list of all accounts, nodes, roles, and sub orgs
 * Example:
 ```
 > quorumPermission.getOrgDetails("INITORG")